 Moss Arts Center at Virginia Tech | Blacksburg

 Art that taps into culture to raise awareness or give a better understanding are often the choice for exhibition at the Moss Arts Center at Virginia Tech.
-For example, through April 21, 2018, visitors can analyze mixed media art by Saba Taj as part of the Salaam: Exploring Muslim Cultures project.
+The concert hall at the Moss Arts Center is also one of the most stunning performing arts venues in the region.

 Works by more than 200 artists you may have heard of and more you haven’t are available at The Little Gallery.
 Pottery, blown glass, fine art photography, and sculptures are only some of what you’ll find.